ibm-cloud-docs/api-handbook/design/security.md

 {: #security-by-design}

 Security considerations are a critical part of the design of any API.
-The following principles SHOULD be applied during an service API's design and development:
+The following principles SHOULD be applied during a service API's design and development:

 *  Operations SHOULD be simple and narrowly scoped such that they that are easy to reason about, easy to test, and closely match specific authorizations.